 While Writing Seminars all focus on the skills necessary for effective critical reading and writing, they differ in the topics and texts assigned.
 Below are topic descriptions of the many different Writing Seminars being offered this term.

-As described in How to Enroll, you will enroll in a Writing Seminar by ranking your top 8 choices online at any time during the enrollment period.
+As described in How to Enroll, you will rank your top 8 seminar preferences online at any time during the enrollment period.
 To read a full description of the course, click on the course title.
 To increase your chances of being assigned to one of your top preferences, choose seminars that meet at a range of times, including morning and evening.
 Be sure to keep in mind your class schedule and extracurricular commitments.

 Dream big.
 Aim high.
 Reach for the stars.
 From tumblr memes to TED talks, the language of ambition pervades the American cultural landscape, carrying with it the idea that hard work and persistence overcome all obstacles.
 What are the consequences of this rhetoric, and what are we to make of a recent study that found little correlation between its subjects’ ambition and their estimation of their own fulfillment?
 What values organize our imaginings of success?
 How do we differentiate between aspirations for the common good and those serving private interest, and how should government intervene in the conflicting ambitions of its citizens?
-This writing seminar investigates the complexities of an apparently straightforward feeling: the desire to succeed.
-First, we enlist the moral philosophy of Adam Smith and David Hume to assess contemporary formulations of “good” ambition, as articulated in graduation addresses by Barack Obama, Steve Jobs, and Toni Morrison.
+This Writing Seminar investigates the complexities of an apparently straightforward feeling: the desire to succeed.
+First, we look to 19th-century readings by Ralph Waldo Emerson and Horatio Alger for help situating ambition in relation to foundational American values.
 Next, we draw on sociology, psychology, and cultural studies to analyze depictions of merit and success in popular films.
 In the semester’s second half, students pursue research related to ambition in a discipline of their choosing.
 Topics might include hip-hop’s aspiration narratives, the privatization of space travel, social mobility in Cuba, or the neuropsychology of competitiveness.

 The second-season opener of Doomsday Preppers was the most-watched premiere in the National Geographic Channel’s history.
 Survivalism, a movement encouraging active preparation for the end of the world, has been steadily gaining ground in mainstream American culture over the last decade.
 However, apocalyptic beliefs have shaped debates on art, morality, and politics for centuries.
 Why does every generation look forward to the apocalypse?
 How do we define what “the end of the world” means?
 And how does apocalyptic belief affect our social, moral, or environmental obligations?
 We begin by reconsidering medieval anticipation of the year 1000, reading a homily from an Anglo-Saxon manuscript in the Princeton collection in light of modern theories of apocalyptic narrative.
 Next, we investigate post-apocalyptic theories of identity by examining how zombie movies reinterpret medieval anxieties about the fate of the resurrected body.
 For the research paper, students choose an apocalyptic or post-apocalyptic work and make an argument about how it adapts, extends, or reinterprets the apocalyptic tradition to respond to its historical or ideological context.
 Topics might include disaster films or novels such as The Road, millennialism and revolution, climate change, the 1990s Left Behind book series, Y2K, or the sociology of “prepper” culture.